-- Pour the chicken broth and champagne over the turkey, making sure to get some champagne in the cavity.
+- Pour the chicken broth and ginger ale over the turkey, making sure to get some ginger ale in the cavity.

 - Use heavy duty aluminum foil to create a dome over the top of your turkey.
 Make sure the foil does not touch the skin or legs.

 - Bake the turkey in the preheated oven for 2 1/2 to 3 hours until no longer pink at the bone and the juices run clear.

 - Uncover the turkey, and continue baking until the skin turns golden brown, 30 minutes to 1 hour longer.